broblocodex/5-minute-tutorials/video3/use-cases.md

 Four tiny ideas to spark integrations.
 Copy and tweak.

+Note
+- Each use case should live in its own Script (or LocalScript where called out).
+Don’t mix snippets.
+Place the script where the Setup/heading implies, and keep top-of-snippet variables clear (e.g., `local portal = script.Parent`).

 ## 1) Fast‑travel hub

 - Place 4 portals in a hub.
 Each portal’s Target points to a zone’s spawn pad.